 Inside the BioGlue Syringe box there are two separate pouches.
 One contains the syringe and the syringe plunger, and one contains four applicator tips.
+Visually inspect all pouches prior to use.
+If any breaches in the sterile barrier system are present, do not use.

-1. Remove the syringe, syringe plunger, and applicator tips from their packaging.
+Remove the syringe, syringe plunger, and applicator tips from their packaging.
 While holding the syringe upright, tap the syringe until the air bubbles in the solutions rise to the top of the syringe.